jduanen/SensorNet/README.md

 Collection of ESP8266-based sensors that generate data via MQTT and a suite of tools for operating on the data

+**WIP**
+Converting the HW to use ESP32 and integrating with Home Assistant (using Seed Studio's ESPHome)

 ## Sensors

 ### AirQuality